cschwan/hep-mc/README.rst

     #include <hep/mc-mpi.hpp>

 instead.
-To see the library in action take a look the example programs in the `examples directory`_.
+To see the library in action take a look at the example programs in the `examples directory`_.

 Documentation and Examples
 ==========================

-Documentation is available online at http://cschwan.github.io/hep-mc or can be generated from sources (see Installation_).
+Documentation is available online at http://cschwan.github.io/hep-mc and can be generated from sources (see Installation_).
 The examples can be viewed from within the documentation.